floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 As usual, keep in mind that this metric is just one indicator, but in my opinion a good one that is easy to measure.
 You need to keep also the logical coupling in mind and not only the technical coupling via dependencies.

 When you add logic, checks for "types", to the recommendation module, you'll add knowledge and complexity to it as well.
 Once your module has to deal with 20 additional items, you'll have basically 20 checks or the need to implement the strategy pattern to deal with all of the different types, increasing the internal complexity of the Recommendations module.
-It will become more instable in this case and also logically coupled to other domains.
+It will become more unstable in this case and also logically coupled to other domains.

 ## Logical Coupling